sandhawke/admin-survey/README.md

 ### Who would you prefer not sign up as a user?

-### What kind of content goes beyond "free speech" and will get removed?
+### What kind of content goes beyond "free speech" and will get removed if reported?

 ### Profile URLs for others who share admin responsibility (say "none" if it's just you)

 ### Will someone respond to fix site problems 24x7x365?
 If not, when is there coverage?

 ### What relevant experience do you and/or your team have as system administrators?